ParnaRoyChowdhury777/Guess_The_Number_Game/README.md

   - Navigate to the project directory:
            ``` cd Guess_The_Number_Game ```
   - Open the `index.html` file in your preferred web browser.
-  - Guess the correct number within the given range.
-The game will provide hints to guide you.
   - Have fun playing!